 Classified by User Traffic Patterns

-These are the workloads where the resource utilization is pretty known, there are no surprises, no traffic spikes & stuff.
+These are the workloads where the resource utilization is pretty known, there are no surprises, no traffic spikes and such.

 These kinds of workloads can be a utility deployed on the cloud used by a limited number of users in a private network, for instance, an organization-wide tax-calculation utility or the knowledge base on something.

-These workloads have utilization at specific times, maybe a few days in a month like an electricity bill payment app etc.
+These workloads have utilization at specific times, maybe a few days in a month like an electricity bill payment app and so on.

 Serverless compute suits best for these kinds of applications, where there is no need to pay for idle instances just pay for the compute utilized.